samipak458/Take-Online-Notes-With-Azure-Services/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-# Feedback✌🏼
+# Code Of Conduct 📜

+To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](https://github.com/samipak458/Take-Online-Notes/blob/master/CODE_OF_CONDUCT.md).

+# Contribution is fun! ✌🏼

 If you have any feedback or suggestions please reach out to me.

+In order to make a hassle-free environment, I implore you all (while contributing) to follow the instructions [Contributing Guidelines](https://github.com/samipak458/Take-Online-Notes/blob/master/CONTRIBUTING.md)!

-Or you can create a  <a href="https://github.com/samipak458/Take-Online-Notes/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+You can create a <a href="https://github.com/samipak458/Take-Online-Notes/issues">issue</a> and mention there , which new features or extension can make this Project more good.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->